scalatra/scalatra-website/guides/commands.md

 ## The TodoList application

-To see how Scalatra's databinders work, let's create a TodoList application.
+To see how Scalatra's commands work, let's create a TodoList application.
-It'll allow you to use Scalatra's new databinder support to validate incoming data and do data-related work by executing queries in commands.
+It'll allow you to use Scalatra's command support to validate incoming data and do data-related work.

 ### Downloading the sample project